 6.10 AFTER SCHOOL HOURS AND STAYING ON CAMPUS

 Students are not permitted on CIS’s premises on non-school days, or to remain on CIS’s premises after dismissal unless they are participating in an after school activity that begins immediately after school.
-Playgrounds and recreational areas will be closed at the end of the school day.
+Playgrounds and recreational areas will be closed at dismissal.

 It is the responsibility of the parent to provide adult supervision if a student (or their siblings) must wait on campus for a later activity.